aditya65143/aditya65143/README.md

 - 👋 Hi, I’m @aditya65143
-- 👀 I’m interested in computer
+- 👀 I’m interested to learn software Engineering.
 - 🌱 I’m currently learning in Haldia institute of technology in (West Bengal).
-I am pursuing my Bachelor's in Computer Science and Engineering(currently in 2ndyear.
+I am pursuing my Bachelor's in Computer Science and Engineering(currently in 3rd year.
 - 💞️ I’m looking to collaborate on Linkedin

 <!---